-• Noise: The operation construction result in minor vibrations at the immediate project site under construction.
+• Vibration & noise nuisance: sources of noise will be from the movement and operation of machines, trucks and equipment.
+The operation of heavy construction equipment may also result in minor vibrations at the immediate project site under construction.

 • Occupation health & safety workers: Workers will be exposed to noise, dust and vibrations especially without the use of appropriate PPEs.
 There is a high risk of accidents and injury from the use of machinery and equipment if safety procedures are not adhered to.